Sports Media Center

 Isis Young G’19 reporting on an SU basketball game for ESPN’s ACC Network.

-Newhouse School graduate students in the sports media and communications emphasis serve as credentialed reporters covering Syracuse University teams.
-Their stories appear in text, photo and video format, and they also contribute to campus media outlets covering sports.
-Students have covered SU football, cross country, basketball, crew, lacrosse and more.
+Newhouse School graduate students in the sports media and communications emphasis serve as credentialed reporters covering Syracuse basketball, football, soccer, lacrosse, cross country and other University teams.
+They work with the ACC Network or contribute text, multimedia, photo and video stories to campus media outlets.

 Leading Sports Media Personalities